HMCS Kingston: Service history

 Kingston was laid down on 12 December 1994 at Halifax Shipyards Ltd., Halifax, Nova Scotia and was launched on 12 August 1995.
 The first ship to be constructed at Halifax in 32 years, Kingston was commissioned into the Canadian Forces at Kingston, Ontario on 21 September 1996 and carries the hull classification number MM 700.

+In September 1998, Kingston was among the Canadian Forces vessels deployed to Peggy's Cove, Nova Scotia in response to the crash of Swissair Flight 111, conducting recovery operations.
 In March 1999, the coastal defence vessel sailed to the Baltic Sea to participate in the NATO naval exercise "Blue Game" with sister ship Glace Bay and Anticosti.

 In 2011, Kingston was among the Royal Canadian Navy vessels deployed to the Caribbean Sea as part of Operation Caribbe, Canada's contribution to Operation Martillo, the multinational effort to eliminate illegal drug trafficking in the Caribbean Sea and the eastern Pacific Ocean.
 In total, 201 metric tons were interdicted that year, in which Kingston played a part.
 In 2012, Kingston was assigned again to Operation Caribe.
 That year, Operation Martillo seized 152 tons of cocaine and several million dollars in cash.

 In June 2013, Kingston and Glace Bay were sent on a seven-week tour of the Saint Lawrence Seaway and the Great Lakes, making several port calls along the way.
 In 2014, she returned to serve in Operation Caribbe.
 In the summer of 2014, Kingston, joined by the Canadian Coast Guard vessel CCGS Sir Wilfrid Laurier and two private ships searched for and found one of the ships that disappeared during Franklin's lost expedition.

 In the summer of 2016, Kingston was sent on a goodwill tour of the Great Lakes, making several port visits.
 On 7 October, Kingston left Halifax to participate in Operation Caribbe in the Caribbean Sea, returning on 9 December 2016.
 In August 2017, the Halifax-class frigate HMCS Montréal and Kingston and sister ship Moncton departed Halifax to take part in the Operation Nanook in Canada's northern waters.

 On 26 January 2018, Kingston and sister ship Summerside departed Halifax for West Africa to take part in the naval exercise Obangame Express 2018 with the United States Navy and several African navies.
 Their visit to Nigeria marked the first time Canadian warships have ever visited the country.
 The vessels returned to Halifax on 17 April.
 In August, Kingston and Charlottetown departed Halifax to take part in Operation Nanook, travelling to Iqaluit, Nunavut and Nuuk, Greenland.
 On 22 January 2019, Kingston and sister ship Shawinigan departed Halifax for operations off West Africa as part of Operation Projection, working with African nations as well as the United States, United Kingdom and France.
 The vessels returned to Halifax on 26 April.